 Yellowwood is a deciduous medium size tree, growing to 50 feet in height and 1-1/2 to 2 feet in diameter, with a short trunk and a broad rounded crown of spreading branches.
+The National Champion Yellowwood is found in Morris NJ measuring 74 feet high, 78 foot crown spread, 227 inches in circumference and scoring 321 points.

 The bark is thin, gray and very smooth becoming wrinkled with some age.
 Bark frequently has a collection of moss or lichen.